FridaWikell/kalmar-stadsmission/README.md

 ### Color Scheme

-The headers color was choosed to pop out next to a white background at a body.
-It was decided to have a blue/grey color to make the site feel like a calm and trustworthy site.
-It was generated through coolors.co where the headers color and the fonts color was at the same color palette.
+The headers color was choosed to pop out next to a white background at the body.
+It was decided to have a blue/grey color to make the site feel calm and trustworthy.
+It was generated through coolors.co where the headers color and the fonts color were at the same color palette.

 ### Typography

 The fonts are from Google fonts where the filter was set to show only sans serif fonts.
-They where choosed to make the text simple to read.
+They where choosed to make the text easy to read.

 ### Imagery

 The images was choosed to visualise the text.
-One requirement was that they should be in color and look like they was taken out or real world.
+One requirement was that they should be in color and look like they was taken out of the real world.

 ### Wireframes

-All of the wireframes are made in Balsamiq with the idea of creating a easy structured website.
+All of the wireframes are made in Balsamiq with the idea of creating an easy structured website.

 #### Index page